 Final Thoughts on Swinging a Golf Club

 If you don’t experience outstanding results immediately, don’t get discouraged.
 Remember, a great many people have played this game before and have needed quite a while to master the swing.
 Practice will be your best friend when it comes to getting better, but make sure that your practice involves the right elements of a good golf swing.
-Your local pro can guide you through this, and then it’s up to you to keep practicing so you can get it right.
+A driving range mat can help, or, your local pro can guide you through this, and then it’s up to you to keep practicing so you can get it right.

 Golf is a wonderful sport that you’ll be able to play well into your golden years, so learn how to master a good swing while you’re young, and you’ll have a lifetime of enjoyment.